-- Using internal jargon/terminology – industry wide terms are acceptable but you need to avoid any terms, names or phases that are specific to your company.
+- Using internal jargon/terminology – industry-wide terms are acceptable but you need to avoid any terms, names or phrases that are specific to your company.

 - Discrimination – your job specification needs to be inclusive and not in any way discriminatory.
 You can get some guidance here: https://www.gov.uk/employer-preventing-discrimination

 - Being vague or too high level – if you know you need a new team member because your business can’t cope with the current level of work, but you haven’t fully bottomed out exactly what you need doing – you’re not yet ready to recruit.
 If you try and recruit with a vague, ‘we need a bit of this and bit of that’ type of role, you will get a very varied list of applicants and probably not what you really need.
 Save yourself, and potential applicants, time by getting your job description as tight as possible.

 The important things to think about when writing a job description:

 Break your job description into clearly defined sections to make it quick and easy for a prospective applicant to read, this could be as simple as:

 - Expectations and deliverables

 Keep your sentences short and to the point.
 Don’t use terms, phrases and sentences that you think should be a job description.
 Write as one person to another, as if you were having a conversation face to face with an applicant.
 It will make it more human and appealing.
 This will also help to set the tone about the culture and identity of your business.